alejandrosantanabonilla/planets/PSO/README.rst

    sudo apt update
    sudo apt install python3-pip

+**Example:**

+An example can be run directly after the code has been downloaded and libraries have been installed.

 **Conclusion**

 This tutorial provides a basic implementation of PSO in Python.
-For more advanced applications, you can explore various extensions and modifications of the algorithm.
+For more advanced applications, you can explore various extensions and modifications of the algorithm in terms of new inertia functions, velocity clamping among others.